 What will happen if I take courses at Rice which are equivalent to the AP course credit I received?

 Both your AP credit and your Rice enrollment will appear on your transcript, but the AP credit will be excluded from your earned hours.
 You cannot, for instance, retain AP credit for PHYS 141 and complete Rice enrollment in PHYS 101, PHYS 111, or PHYS 125.
 The Physics department considers these courses equivalent and does not allow "repeated" credit.
 If you receive AP credit for the PHYSICS B exam (PHYS 141 and 142), and then take PHYS 101 at Rice, your credit in PHYS 141 will be excluded after you receive a final grade for PHYS 101.

 What is the maximum amount of AP credit that can be awarded?

 Currently, Rice does not limit the amount of AP credit that can be awarded.
 However, this policy could change in the future.
 Be sure to check the AP policies for the year of your matriculation at Rice.

-Credit will be considered on a case by case basis for A-Levels, Abitur, the French Baccalaureate, and similar certificate programs.
+Credit will be considered on a case by case basis for A-Levels, Abitur, CAPE, the French Baccalauréat, and similar exams.
 Students must provide the Office of the Registrar with an official certificate for review.
 Please allow 4-6 weeks for evaluation of these certificates.
 If approved, credits will be awarded in the same manner as AP credit.
-Please refer to the International Exam Credit section for more information.
+Please refer to the A-Level Exam Credit section for more information.

-No. All students must take the English/Communication Composition exam, even if they receive AP credit for English.
+No. All students must take the Composition Examination (CE), even if they receive AP credit for English.